 Teaching methods are tailor-made to suit the size of classes and the nature of the subject.
-Each module has a combination of methods which may include lectures, tutorials, laboratory sessions, industrial visits, workshops or group work.
+Each module has a combination of methods including lectures, tutorials, laboratory sessions, industrial visits, workshops and group work.
 QMUL degrees combine face to face teaching and practical experiences with supported and structured on-line learning.
 Our virtual learning platform is referred to as QMplus.
 Through this platform you will be able to find details about your modules, assessments, timetables and other activities.

-Projects throughout the programme are designed for you to exercise independent thinking, research and problem solving skills.
+Projects throughout the programme are designed for you to exercise independent thinking, research and problem solving skills and are preferably undertaken in a related subject.
 Group work enhances your communication, organisational as well as technical skills.